JonathanGrossman/mongodb_basics/01_getting_started.md

 run().catch(console.dir);
 ```

+We'll discuss the code above down below.
 If you try running your code now (entering in the terminal `node connect.js`), you'll get an error that looks something like this.

 ```node
 internal/modules/cjs/loader.js:983